gramoli/gramoli.github.io/_posts/2024-01-07-fair-resource-sharing-using-crypto.md

 ---
 layout: post
 author: Vincent
-tags: MEV, consensus, frontrunning, cryptography
+tags: MEV consensus frontrunning cryptography
 ---

 With the digital revolution, services are becoming decentralised.
 This trend is driven by users wanting to retain the custody of